AlaskaAirlines/auro/src/GOVERNANCE.md

 * 100% addressed by the Auro team,
 * the work could be divided between teams,
-* the work maybe 100% addressed by the Product team with oversight of the Auro team.
+* the work maybe 100% addressed by the Product team with support from the Auro team.

 This phase is considered complete once a new design specification asset has been produced and there is a coded version of the design spec is prepared for review.